Disclaimer: Originally published in August 2018. It is being republished since it still remains a relevant and interesting topic till today.

 Impact of the Fall

-Importers are the worst affected by a plunge in the value of rupee.
+Importers are the worst affected by a plunge in the value of the rupee.
 They have to shell out more rupees to buy a dollar.
 Thus, importers like oil companies have to raise their prices to recover the loss.

 Exporters, on the other hand, benefit from the depreciating value of rupee as they get more Indian rupees per dollar while converting their foreign earnings into local currency.